-The consolidated financial statements include the accounts of the Co-operative and its subsidiaries.
-Subsidiaries are entities that the Co-operative controls.
+The consolidated financial statements include the accounts of the Cooperative and its subsidiaries.
+Subsidiaries are entities that the Cooperative controls.
 Subsidiaries are fully consolidated from the date that control commences until the date that control ceases.
+All subsidiaries' functional currency is Canadian dollars.